xingchenzhang/xingchenzhang.github.io/_pages/talks.md

 **Past talks**

-- Human-Centered Computer Vision: From Unimodality to Multimodality, University Paris-Saclay, France, May, 2026.
+- Human-Centered Computer Vision: From Unimodality to Multimodality, Université Paris-Saclay, France, May, 2026.

 - Human-Centered Computer Vision: From Unimodality to Multimodality, Yanshan University, Hebei, China, April 2026.